gurman-man/100-days-of-swift/MilestoneProjects/02-ShoppingList/README.md

 [Milestone project 2](https://www.hackingwithswift.com/guide/3/1) from the [100 Days of Swift course](https://www.hackingwithswift.com/100) by [Hacking With Swift](https://www.hackingwithswift.com/).

 >A simple iOS shopping list app that lets users quickly add, manage, and clear items — practicing text input, table views, alerts, and basic data handling in Swift.
+>

-## Functionality 🧩
+>Functionality 🧩
-- ➕ Add items to the shopping list via an alert with text input
+>- ➕ Add items to the shopping list via an alert with text input
-- 📋 Display items in a `UITableView`
+>- 📋 Display items in a `UITableView`
-- 🗑 Delete items with swipe actions (`UISwipeActionsConfiguration`)
+>- 🗑 Delete items with swipe actions (`UISwipeActionsConfiguration`)
-- ♻️ Clear the entire list with a single tap
+>- ♻️ Clear the entire list with a single tap
-- 📤 Share the full shopping list via `UIActivityViewController`
+>- 📤 Share the full shopping list via `UIActivityViewController`
-- 🎨 Custom navigation bar appearance (title font & color)
+>- 🎨 Custom navigation bar appearance (title font & color)

 ## Course Reference